Review of Comanche Trace Valley Course in Kerrville, Texas

-Comanche Trace is home to three fantastic nine hole layouts all within the 1300 acres of the upscale Comanche Trace golf community just a few miles south of Kerrville.
-Comanche Trace was voted the "#1 Private Course in the Texas Hill Country" by Golf Digest.
+Comanche Trace is home to three fantastic nine-hole layouts all within the 1300 acres of the upscale Comanche Trace golf community just a few miles south of Kerrville.
+Comanche Trace was voted the "#1 Private Course in the Texas Hill Country."
 Each of the nines has it's own unique characteristics and personality:

-Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views of the surrounding Hill Country, lots of fun and challenging holes, great service, and an upscale clubhouse.
-Everything is very well maintained and manicured from the tee boxes to the pin. .
+Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views, lots of fun and challenging holes, great service, a 15-acre practice facility, and a 24,000-foot upscale clubhouse and pro shop high on a bluff with an unbelievable view of several golf holes and the surrounding countryside.
+Everything is very well maintained and manicured.

-That said, there are still several fun and very demanding holes that are a blast to play, for example:
+That said, there are still several fun and very demanding holes that are a blast to play on the Valley Nine at Comanche Trace, for example:

 The greens on Comanche Trace's Valley nine are large, well guarded, and challenging thanks to tiers, slope, and undulation.
 They hold the ball very well, run true if you can figure out the breaks, and are fast at around 11 or so.
 When we played they were in near perfect condition.